rdk/p2rank/misc/tutorials/hidden-commands.md

 ## Analyze

 ### binding residues

-List unique ligand binding residue IDs (for relevant ligands) for each protein in the dataset.
+List unique ligand binding residue codes (for relevant ligands) for each protein in the dataset.

 ~~~sh
 ./prank.sh analyze binding-residues <dataset.ds>
 ~~~

 Related parameters:
 - `-ligand_protein_contact_distance`: cutoff distance between ligand and protein atoms
 - params that determine which ligands are relevant: